a3sha2/asltest/docs/installation.rst

 External Dependencies
 ---------------------

-FMRIPrep is written using Python 3.5 (or above), and is based on nipype_.
+*fMRIPRep* is written using Python 3.5 (or above), and is based on nipype_.

-FMRIPrep requires some other neuroimaging software tools that are not handled by the Python's packaging system (Pypi) used to deploy the ``fmriprep`` package:
+*fMRIPRep* requires some other neuroimaging software tools that are not handled by the Python's packaging system (Pypi) used to deploy the ``fmriprep`` package: